ProvisionGenie/ProvisionGenie/Docs/docs/adminfactsheet.md

 - We will merge PRs about fixing defects or optimizing existing code fortnightly and release a patch which you can then use
 - New features without breaking changes will be released in minor versions
 - breaking changes will be released only in major versions

+We committed to have planned releases in April and October.

 You can familiarize yourself with our [Roadmap](about/roadmap.md) to know what's coming when.